Lark: Music

 English composer Ralph Vaughan Williams wrote a musical setting of George Meredith's poem, completed in 1914.
 It was composed for violin and piano, and entitled The Lark Ascending - A Romance.
 The work received its first performance in December 1920.
 Soon afterwards the composer arranged it for violin and orchestra, in which version it was first performed in June 1921, and this is how the work remains best-known today.

+The old Welsh folk song Marwnad yr Ehedydd (The Lark's Elegy) refers to the death of "the Lark", possibly as a coded reference to the Welsh leader Owain Glyndŵr.

+The French-Canadian folk song Alouette refers to plucking feathers from a lark.

 Pet

-Traditionally larks are kept as pets in China.
+Traditionally, larks are kept as pets in China.
 In Beijing, larks are taught to mimic the voice of other songbirds and animals.
-It is an old-fashioned habit of the Beijingers to teach their larks 13 kinds of sounds in a strict order (called "the 13 songs of a lark", Chinese: 百灵十三套).
-The larks that can sing the full 13 sounds in the correct order are highly valued, while any disruption in the songs will decrease its value significantly.
+A traditional habit of the Beijingers to teach their larks 13 kinds of sounds in a strict order (called "the 13 songs of a lark", Chinese: 百灵十三套).
+The larks that can sing the full 13 sounds in the correct order are highly valued, while any disruption in the songs will decrease their value significantly.

-"On a lark" Phrase

-In english, the term "on a lark" describes something that is done on the spur of the moment, something that is done spontaneously and for fun.
-The word lark in the term on a lark is used to mean frolicking or playing.
-The use of the word lark to mean frolicking first appeared in the early 1800s.
-It may stem from the word skylark, slang used by sailors to mean roughhousing in the rigging.
-It may date back to the Old Norse word leika which means to play.
-A third possibility is an Old English dialect word lake, which means to leap and play.